-As a long-time yoga practitioner and teacher, Yiwen emphasizes authenticity in practice where the heart is open and soft.
+As a long-time yoga practitioner and teacher of decades, Yiwen emphasizes authenticity in practice where the heart is open and soft.
 She encourages self-exploration and self-expression, and not a practice based on static imitations.
 Yiwen uses various limbs of yoga and/or healing modalities to move the class from a “thinking-dominant” practice to a “heart-endearing” practice.
-She has taught yoga for over 15 years and studied with a number of well known teachers; however, no one taught her more than the conscious experience of the “practice” itself.
+She has taught yoga for over 19 years and studied with a number of well known teachers; however, no one taught her more than the conscious experience of the “practice” itself.

 Aska is a registered Hatha Yoga Teacher; E-RYT 200, RYT 500 with Yoga Alliance, a Therapeutic Yoga Teacher certified by Cheri Clampett, a Certified Massage Therapist, a Certified Esalen Massage Practitioner, and a Reiki Master.

 Since 2007, based on her belief, “Anyone breathing can enjoy yoga practice,” she has been teaching yoga to those who think that they are not fit enough for yoga due to their stiffness, injuries, or other various issues.
 Her strong and comprehensive knowledge of body, mind and their connection, from her over 2,500 training hours from various styles of yoga, bodywork, energywork, and psychosomatic fields, enables her to serve both beginning and experienced students evenly in a mixed or all level classes.

 Aska invites students to play their own physical and emotional edges, not somebody else’s edges, in a safe and fun class environment, so that they can cultivate deeper self-awareness and self-compassion on the yoga mat.
 Then, she keeps reminding them that the most important yoga practice happens off the mat; yoga is all about how to apply what we learn on the mat to our daily life.